flaviovs/sitar/README.md

 * _DIRECTORY_ - the directory you want to backup.

-* _s3://BUCKET/PATH/..._ - n bucket and object path in S3 where backup
+* _s3://BUCKET/PATH/..._ - bucket and object path in S3 where backup
   files should be saved to.

 * _EXTRA-TAR-OPTIONS_ - extra options to be passed to